A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Temporal VCSPs

+\checked{To see that case 1 is mutually exclusive with cases 2--4, observe that none of the relations listed in item 1 is improved by any of the fractional polymorphisms $\const$, $\min$, $\mx$, $\mi$, $\lele$, or one of their duals, which proves the claim by Lemma~\ref{lem:easy-Imp-fPol}.} \end{proof}

-Recall from Section~\ref{sect:aut} that a~valued structure $\bA$ with $\Aut(\Q; <) \subseteq \Aut(\bA)$ has a (quantifier-free) first-order definition in $\Aut(\Q; <)$ with the defining formulas being disjunctions of conjunctions of atomic formulas over $(\Q;<)$.
-We continue by proving that the complexity dichotomy we gave in Theorem~\ref{thm:tvcsp-clas} is decidable, using the representation of $\bA$ by a first-order definition in $(\Q;<)$ of the form described above.
+Recall from Section~\ref{sect:aut} that a~valued structure $\bA$ with $\Aut(\Q; <) \subseteq \Aut(\bA)$ has a~(quantifier-free) first-order definition in $\Aut(\Q; <)$ with the defining formulas being disjunctions of conjunctions of atomic formulas over $(\Q;<)$.
+Using this representation of $\bA$, we obtain the decidability of the complexity dichotomy from Theorem~\ref{thm:tvcsp-clas}.

 \begin{remark} We also obtain decidability if arbitrary first-order formulas may be used for defining the valued relations, because every first-order formula can be effectively transformed into such a formula.
 This holds more generally over so-called \emph{finitely bounded homogeneous} structures; see, e.g., \cite[Proposition 7]{RydvalThesis}.
 Without the finite boundedness assumption, the problem can become undecidable~\cite{BPT-decidability-of-definability}. \end{remark}